zainasaadeddin/Internships/README.md

 based on my experience when mentoring Palestinian students.
 Following are some suggestions/strategies/open opportunities that students can consider to get a tech internship 🤗 ❤️

+⚠️ Please note that this repository is exclusively for internships/fellowships fit the Palestinians students, or Remote Internships Positions 🌎

 I will name this internship strategy theme ->
 (*KNOCK ALL THE DOORS*) you will find below: